Faceless YouTube Channels Like MagnatesMedia and ColdFusion

 Format: Stock footage compilations with upbeat narration.
 Simple, high-volume production.

-What makes it work: Bright Side publishes aggressively — sometimes multiple videos per week.
-The content is curiosity-driven (“Why do X?”, “What if Y?”) and optimized for broad appeal.
+What makes it work: Aggressive publishing — sometimes multiple videos per week.
+Curiosity-driven (“Why do X?”, “What if Y?”) optimized for broad appeal.
 Volume + broad topics = massive reach.

-Revenue note: With 44M subscribers and consistent 2–8M views per video, estimated AdSense alone is $60K–$150K/month.
+Revenue note: With 44M+ subscribers, estimated AdSense alone is $60K–$150K/month.
 Multiple channels in the same network multiply this.

 What to steal: The content format is completely replicable in a focused niche.
 Take their “curiosity hook” format and apply it to a single topic — finance facts, history facts, psychology facts.